top of page

 Upon completion, the balance of the total cost plus shipping and insurance is due.
 I will then carefully pack the guitar and ship it to you and you will have 7 days to evaluate the guitar.
 If for some reason the guitar does not meet your expectations, contact me so we can discuss returning the guitar.
 I will refund the total cost of the guitar minus the return shipping cost.

-Please fell free to contact me to talk about the possibilities.
+Please feel free to contact me to talk about the possibilities.

 Warranty: